ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 ## HTTP/2 SETTINGS Parameter Registration

-The following entry is added to the "HTTP/2 Settings" registry established by
+The following entries are added to the "HTTP/2 Settings" registry established by
 {{!RFC7540}}:

 The `SETTINGS_ENABLE_WEBTRANSPORT` parameter indicates that the specified